App version: 0.1.0

 Cash Payment

 This isn’t an option for everyone, but if you are able to save money and pay cash for the vehicle, you won’t pay any interest.
-Especially if you’re buying an older, more affordable car, patiently squirreling away money may be a wise financial move.
+If you’re buying an older, more affordable car, patiently squirreling away money may be a wise financial move.

 Getting an Auto Loan